BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 TODO
 ----

-* Test interactions with UCP - make sure we're not stepping on any toes.
+* Playtesting in general (including with UCP)
 * Balancing!
 This mod is obviously very cheaty/OP, but I don't want it to be completely ludicrous.
-I'd like it to still feel a bit special when the Very Good loot gets dropped, while at the same time providing a steady supply of fun gear.
+I'd like it to still feel a bit special when Legendaries/Pearls/Seraphs get dropped, while at the same time providing a steady supply of fun gear.
 Obviously this is very much down to personal preference.
 Regardless, I've done extremely little actual playtesting with the current drop weights.
 * Can we increase boss drop counts depending on player count?
-* I'm not actually terribly interested in changing this, but I'd love to know how the gear is allocated for the miscellaneous smaller containers throughout the game, such as those regular "white" chests (which more often than not just have ammo), cardboard boxes, washing machines, toilets, etc.  Nothing I've found seems to affect them.
-Given the rest of what this mod does, it hardly matters, but my curiosity remains piqued.
-I do know how to update dumpsters, but I left them alone on purpose.
 * Untested components from Torgue DLC *(I'm afraid that's my least favorite DLC, to the point of not really liking it much, so I suspect that these may go untouched)*: